yiisoft/validator/docs/guide/conditional-validation.md

 What exactly to consider to be empty can vary depending on a scope of usage.

 The value passed to `skipOnEmpty` is called "empty criteria".
-At the end it's always a callback, but shorcuts are supported too because of normalization:
+At the end it's always a callback, but shortcuts are supported too because of normalization:

 - When `false` or `null`, `Yiisoft\Validator\EmptyCriteria\NeverEmpty` is used automatically as a callback - every value